Praise a Lord Who Chews but Which Does Not Consume: Critical reception

 The album received praise for its lyrics.
 Luke Cartledge of Loud and Quiet described the lyrics as "expertly meld[ing] romance, reflection, queerness and candour".
 Consequence's Wren Graves writes that "the lyrics reward multiple listens, even as the melody is sticky enough to stay with you after a single time through."
 NPRs Anupa Mistry writes: "There are hierarchies of gender, race, desire (as in needs, but also romance) and performance that Yves Tumor's music disrupts through its intense magnification and worship of life, death and spirituality.
 Praise A Lord could be heard as a thesis statement, the cohering of ideas, but I think its function is in breaking things apart."
-Alisdair Grice of DIY writes: "Their blunt, affecting lyrics on ‘Praise A Lord…’ separates them from other leftfield pop acts, somehow creating grounding, brutal love songs amid the flurry of dance-pop and industrial noise."
+Alisdair Grice of DIY writes: "Their blunt, affecting lyrics on 'Praise A Lord...' separates them from other leftfield pop acts, somehow creating grounding, brutal love songs amid the flurry of dance-pop and industrial noise."

-The AllMusic review concludes: "At once challenging and inviting, Praise a Lord Who Chews But Which Does Not Consume; (Or Simply, Hot Between Worlds) is another dazzling work from a creative whirlwind."
+The AllMusic review concludes: "At once challenging and inviting, Praise a Lord Who Chews ... is another dazzling work from a creative whirlwind."

 In June 2023, Alternative Press published an unranked list of the top 25 albums of the year to date and included this release, calling it "a sheer pop thrill" that is "intoxicating, empowering you to relinquish yourself to the music completely and, primarily, feel just as free as the boundary-defying extraterrestrial behind the microphone".